jquintus/ConsoleProjects/PubProfileToFilezilla/readme.md

 If path_to_output is omitted, the file is saved as filezilla.xml in the current directory

 ## Sample Usage ##

     pubToFz c:\users\myName\downloads\file.publishProfile
     pubToFz c:\users\myName\downloads\file.publishProfile filezilla.xml

+## Walkthrough ##
+For a step by step walkthrough, view the [MasterDevs blog](http://blog.masterdevs.com/convert-azure-publish-profiles-to-filezilla-config-files/).